Australian and New Zealand

 2. The two reference letters should address the selection criterion of quality and significance of the research and be sent directly by the referees to the ANZOS Secretary.
 Applicants are responsible for ensuring the letters reach the Secretary by the closing date.

-3. For the 2023 award, all nomination materials must reach the ANZOS Secretary by the closing date of 15 July 2023
+3. For the 2024 award, all nomination materials must reach the ANZOS Secretary by the closing date of 21 June 2024 (deadline extended from 07 June)

 Previous winners of the Postgraduate Student Prize: